allabux21/gwright99.github.io/flask-blueprint/index.md

 This is the main page for my Flask blueprint project.

 ### Why I've embarked on the project
 I am a liberal arts graduate who is a self-taught programmer and ascended to a Solution Architecture role via a Business Analysis route rather than the more traditional developer path.
-While I believe that my background has generally equipped me well for the job (_something I may choose to explore in another article series_), I recognized that the lack of years as a hardcore developer needed to be compensated or else I risked being hoodwinked when discussing physical implementations and not properly identifying technical process implications for some architectural decisions.
+While I believe that my background has generally equipped me well for the job, the lack of official developer experience needed to be compensated for or else I risked being hoodwinked when discussing physical implementations and not properly identifying technical process implications for some architectural decisions.

 I regularly read and try interesting programming tutorials in an effort to expand and update my technical skills.
 As a result of growing up in the pre-cloud era, however, I still favour working in a local environment (_sometimes a Linux VM on a Windows host, sometimes directly on Windows_).
 Although this approach is effective for getting started quickly (_pip install a few packages, start coding!_), I have noticed that I continually encountered the same problems like: